ImpulsoLabs/clinc-api-docs/README.md

 }
 ```

-# Server errors
+# Pagination
-If Clinc! is having trouble, you might see a 5xx error.
-500 means that the app is entirely down, but you might also see `502 Bad Gateway`, `503 Service Unavailable`, or `504 Gateway Timeout`.
-It's your responsibility in all of these cases to retry your request later.

-#Pagination
 Requests that return multiple items will be paginated.
 You can specify further pages with the `page` parameter.
 You can also set a custom page size up to 50 with the `page_size` parameter.
-The `page` number will be 1 by default and the `page_number` will be 10.
+The `page` number will be 1 by default and the `page_size` will be 10.

 ```
 curl -H 'access-token:{MY_ACCESS_TOKEN}' \